kyle-lt/azure-cosmosdb-gremlin-java-console-client/README.md

    * JDK 1.7+ (Run `apt-get install default-jdk` if you don't have JDK)
    * Maven (Run `apt-get install maven` if you don't have Maven)

-* Then, clone this repository using `git clone https://github.com/Azure-Samples/azure-cosmos-db-graph-java-getting-started.git`
+* Then, clone this repository

 * Next, substitute the endpoint and authorization key in the `remote.yaml` with your Cosmos DB account's values.